TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 4/Luke 4.30.md

 ---

-But he passing through the midst of them went his way.
+But he, passing through the midst of them, went his way.